Raveen99/youtube-backend/README.md

 -   Creating user, removing password and refreshToken.
 -   Conforming user creation and sending response.

+# (12th commit)

+-   Testing on Postman

+# (13th commit)

+-   Creating login logic for user in controller.
+-   Creating function for token generation in user controller.
+-   Creating middleware for auth checking using jwt.
+-   Creating logic for logging out user.

 # What is MiddleWare

 -   In simple terms : Jaha bhi jaa rhe ho ik baar milke jaana.